-5. Definitions of Peer-on-Peer Abuse
+5. Definitions of Child-on-Child Abuse

 - 5.1.
-Children can abuse other children (often referred to as peer-on-peer abuse) and it can take many forms.
+Children can abuse other children (often referred to as Child-on-Child abuse) and it can take many forms.
 It can happen both inside and outside of school and online.
-It is important that all staff recognise the indicators and signs of peer-on-peer abuse, know how to identify it and respond to reports. - 5.2.
-Peer-on-Peer abuse is most likely to include, but may not be limited to: - Bullying (including cyberbullying, prejudice based and discriminatory bullying); - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - Sexual violence such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment; - Non-consensual sharing of nude and semi-nude images and or videos; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm; - Initiation/hazing/child exploitation in gangs and groups can involve different types of violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element.
+It is important that all staff recognise the indicators and signs of Child-on-Child abuse, know how to identify it and respond to reports. - 5.2.
+Child-on-Child abuse is most likely to include, but may not be limited to: - Bullying (including cyberbullying, prejudice based and discriminatory bullying); - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; this may include and online element. - Sexual violence such as rape, assault by penetration and sexual assault; this may include and online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment; - Non-consensual sharing of nude and semi-nude images and or videos; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm; - Initiation/hazing/child exploitation in gangs and groups can involve different types of violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element. - Abuse in intimate personal relationships between children - Consensual and non-consensual sharing of nude and semi-nude images and/or videos.